 To take an extended screenshot, first open Safari and take a normal screenshot.
 This can be done by pressing the Volume Up and Power buttons simultaneously.
 Next, tap the screenshot (which will appear in the bottom-left corner of the screen).

-Here, you’ll see two tabs near the top of the screen.
-One will say Screen and the other will say Full Page.
-Tap Full Page.
-You’ll see a longer shot of the webpage, as well as a column on the right-hand side that lets you crop (i.e. lengthen or shorten) the extended screenshot.
+Near the top of the screen, there are two tabs.
+One will say Screen, and the other will say Full Page.
+Select Full Page.
+This shows you a more extended shot of the webpage and a column on the right-hand side.
+This column lets you crop (i.e., lengthen or shorten) the extended screenshot.
 Once cropped, you can tap Done and then Save PDF to Files.

 Deleting and rearranging apps

-Deleting apps is a bit different with the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.
+Deleting apps on some phones, such as the iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max, is different.
 With iOS 13, you need to go through a slightly more involved process.

-First, tap and hold on the app you’d like to delete.
-This brings up a pop-up menu.
-Tap Delete App to delete the app.
+First, Find the app you’d like to delete.
+Tap and hold on the app to see the pop-up menu.
+Select Delete App to get rid of the app.